 - Calculate your personalized macros using our keto calculator.

 What to choose and what to avoid?

-To be more precise I want you to understand that the top priority on ketogenic is to eat REAL FOOD and not going by the idea “If it fits my macros is ok!”.
+The top priority on a ketogenic diet is REAL FOOD and not going by the idea “If it fits my macros is ok!”.

 Healthy Fats and Oils

 Fats will be the primary source of your daily calorie intake.
-Fats are awesome for our health if we consume the right kind of fats.
+Fats are awesome if we consume the right kind.